 Periodontitis is an advanced form of gum disease that can cause receding gum lines and increased pockets around teeth.
-Periodontal disease is irreversible.
+This Periodontal disease is irreversible.
 Tooth loss happens when there isn’t enough gum tissue left to hold teeth in place.

 If you have more teeth than what can fit in your jaw, your orthodontist may suggest extracting some teeth to prevent crowding and achieve a straight smile.

 Stuck Baby Tooth

 Once in a while, a baby tooth may get lodged between the teeth on either side.
 When the adult tooth erupts through the gum line, the baby tooth is then unable to fall out the way it should.
 While most baby teeth will fall out when they’re ready, a baby tooth that’s stuck may need some extra help.

 When an accident, like a car collision, happens and the patient requires dental treatment, the first option is always to preserve the teeth.
 Dental bonding, crowns, bridges or veneers may be recommended.
 However, if the dental issue is dreadful, a tooth extraction may be required.

 Wisdom teeth removal is a common procedure.
 Third molars(Wisdom teeth) are located in the back of your mouth and don’t erupt through the gum line until age 17 to 25.
 While some people are able to live with their wisdom teeth with no problem, others have theirs removed to prevent crowding.